smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 As the door slammed shut, Minos spoke again, voice echoing in the empty throne room:

 "Tomorrow at dawn.
 Full court.
 They'll watch him descend."
 He resumed his drumming.
-"They'll watch him die."
+"Let this be a lesson."

 Daedalus stood frozen, staring at where Sisyphus had been.